g-laliotis/go-reloaded/PRESENTATION_GUIDE.md

 1. **GitHub Pages**: Website updates automatically when documentation changes
 2. **Release Process**: Version tags trigger automated release builds
 3. **Distribution**: Binary can be built for any platform using `make build`
+4. **Docker**: Containerized deployment with multi-stage build for production

 ---